smillerc/cato/docs.md

 Brief description
 -----------------

-A modern Fortran code that solves the Euler equations using the Finite Volume Local Evolution Galerkin method
+A flexible modern fortran code that solves the Euler fluid equations using the following flux solvers [AUSM+-up, (M-)AUSMPW+, SLAU(2), FVLEG]